dylanpx20-ai/BudgetStrategy2/README.md

 five channels.
 This project asks: does the allocation strategy matter, and by how much?

-To answer that, the project simulates 18,000 outcomes across three strategies and three market scenarios, stores all data in SQLite, runs analytical SQL queries, and surfaces the tradeoffs through four charts and a decision summary.
+To answer that, the project simulates 18,000 possible budget outcomes across three strategies and three market scenarios, stores all data in SQLite, runs analytical SQL queries, and surfaces the tradeoffs through four charts and a decision summary.